 The match gets underway with a triple gorilla press slam by the WWF guys.
 I’ll admit, I marked out a bit for this.
 I like when tag teams hit stereo moves, but when a trio hits the same move simultaneously, it’s even more awesome.
 The actually match gets going with Kanyon and Billy Gunn starting off.
 Kanyon gets an electric chair but he makes a comeback and hits a Russian leg sweep that he follows up immediately with the Stroke.

 Stasiak comes in and is met with chants of “MEAT!
 MEAT!
 MEAT!”
-Albert comes in and gets his shit in, overcoming a Hugh Morris sneak attack.
+Albert comes in and gets his shit in, overcoming a Hugh Morrus sneak attack.
 Things break down with guys fighting in and out of the ring.

-After the match the Big Show chokeslams Stasiak and Morris and then looks like he’s going to jackknife powerbomb Kanyon, but instead tosses him backwards over his head.
+After the match the Big Show chokeslams Stasiak and Morrus and then looks like he’s going to jackknife powerbomb Kanyon, but instead tosses him backwards over his head.
 Apparently this is called the Alley Oop and was at one point one of his signature maneuvers.
 I have zero recollection of it.

 Winners: Shawn Stasiak, Kanyon, Hugh Morrus (WWF: 3 WCW/ECW: 3)

 This was an alright match, but seem like it should have taken place on Sunday Night Heat, also I probably wouldn’t have had WCW jobbers beat a team consisting of the current IC champ and a former WWF World Heavyweight champ.